luisjure/csound-vim/README.md

 # csound-vim
 ### Csound tools for Vim

-Set of tools for editing Csound files (`.orc`, `.sco`, `.csd`, `.udo`) with Vim: syntax recognition and highlighting, folding, macros, auto completion, on-line reference, and templates.
+Set of tools for editing Csound files (`.orc`, `.sco`, `.csd`, `.udo`) with Vim: syntax recognition and highlighting, folding, macros, autocompletion, on-line reference, and templates.

 ### Installation